Newcastle United injury news: This is when Wilson, Hayden, Lewis and Fernandez are expected back in action

 Joining Wilson in being ruled-out of Saturday’s game will be Isaac Hayden.
 Hayden has undergone knee surgery with February a realistic return date for the midfielder.

-A small bit of good news for Howe could be that defenders Federico Fernandez and Jamal Lewis may be back in training soon.
+A small bit of good news for Howe could be that defender Federico Fernandez may be back in training soon, while Jamal Lewis has made his return, albeit only to ‘light training’.

 Speaking after the game with Liverpool last month, Howe revealed that the pair could be out for a while: